-With the iOS 10.3 update out, many users are in the process of updating their iPhones and iPads.
+With the iOS 10.3.3 update out, many users are in the process of updating their iPhones and iPads.
+If you’re installing iOS11, see this article instead.
 Unfortunately, some users encounter the message “Unable to Install Update – Error occurred installing iOS.”
 If you are one of these few unlucky users receiving this message, please continue reading this article for tips to tackle this issue.
 While you might not have experienced this error before with a previous update, it isn’t that uncommon in the early days of an iOS release because so many people around the world are trying to update at the same time.
 Sometimes, all we need is patience–just wait a few hours and try again.

 - Password Required After Update?